martyav/learn-haskell/README.md

 I am playing around with Haskell on holiday break, out of curiosity about working with a functional language.

 I'm working off of a Windows 10 machine, using [Haskell 2010](https://www.haskell.org/onlinereport/haskell2010/), and [GHC](https://downloads.haskell.org/~ghc/8.2.2/docs/html/users_guide/intro.html) 8.10.2.

 This README documents my learning experiences for future reference.

 ## Haskell set up

-There are several ways to get started, but the least complicated is downloading the [Haskell platform](https://www.haskell.org/downloads/#platform) from the Haskell.org website.
+There are several ways to get started, but the least complicated is installing the [Haskell platform](https://www.haskell.org/downloads/#platform) from the Haskell.org website.
 You'll need to install the [Chocolatey](https://chocolatey.org/install) package manager first, though.

 ## Writing your first programs